soggybag/Hoppy-Bunny-SpriteKit-Swift/P2-Setup-Gameplay/content.md

 slug: setup-gameplay
 ---

-Let's get started setting up the main game scene, SpritKit Scene Editor is a powerful Xcode tool that lets you rapidly layout the scene.
+Let's get started setting up the main game scene, SpriteKit Scene Editor is a powerful Xcode tool that lets you rapidly layout the scene.

 #Setting the stage